IgnitionOrk/Assignment-2/Readme.txt

 EXECUTION:
 java Application "inputfile.txt" "outputfile.txt"

+Example:
+java Application myInputFile.txt myOutputFile.txt

 Input file must be of the following format: mode plaintext key

+OUTPUT File,
+Do not open the output file in notepad, all text will be displayed on one line.

 Where mode is a single bit with 1 denoting encryption and 0 for decryption, plaintext is a 64 bit string, and key is a 56 bit string.
 Example: